 Differences Between Tea Brack and Barmbrack

 There are two different types of brack made in Ireland.

-The first is a tea brack, which involves soaking dried fruit in tea overnight, before baking it into a butter free cake.
+The first is a tea brack, which involves soaking dried fruit in black tea overnight, before baking it into a butter free cake.

 Barmbrack is different in that it is made using strong flour and yeast.
 There is far less dried fruit used in a barm brack compared to a tea brack.

 Now barm is the yeasty froth that forms on the top of malty beers.
 It is also an archaic word for yeast.